Why are my hands and feet always cold? And when should I be worried?

 - wear gloves or mittens

-- wash your hands in warm water and immediately dry them afterwards
+- wash your hands in warm water and immediately dry them afterward

 - avoid abrupt changes in temperature by wearing layers of warm clothing to maintain your core temperature